[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 Practical and sturdy

-A good feeling on Goruck
+A good feeling about Goruck

 I had a good intuition about this brand, without explaining it too much.